Language: EN

 Type Hierarchy in TypeScript

-The type hierarchy in TypeScript is organized such that each type is derived from or compatible with other types in the system.
+The type hierarchy in TypeScript is organized so that each type derives from or is compatible with other types in the system.

-Here is a simplified description of this hierarchy:
+Here is a simplified diagram of this hierarchy:

 typescript-tipos

 You don’t need to memorize this.
-But having it roughly in your head can help you understand certain aspects, especially regarding type conversion and compatible units.
+But having it more or less in mind can help you understand certain aspects, especially regarding type conversion and compatible units.